 I am currently a Teaching Postdoctoral Fellow and Research Associate with the QuEST graduate training program at the University of Vermont.
 I am currently the instructor for Foundations of Quantitative Reasoning, a PhD course at the University of Vermont.
 The class is a mix of ecology, evolution, quantitative skills, and programming in R. All the materials for the course are freely available at: https://erwhite1.github.io/QuantReasoning/.

-I currently conduct research on modeling marine disease outbreaks and assessing the effectiveness of marine protected areas.
-I am generally interested in questions related to the ecology and conservation of marine systems, in particular fisheries.
-My work centers on how environmental variability (e.g. El Niño) affects marine species.
+I currently conduct research on modeling disease outbreaks and assessing the effectiveness of marine protected areas.
+I am generally interested in questions related to the ecology and conservation of aquatic systems, in particular fisheries.
+My work centers on how environmental variability (e.g. El Niño) affects fish and the people who rely on them.
 I use various mathematical and statistical techniques to answer questions centered on population dynamics, metapopulation dynamics, conservation of marine species, and the design of protected area networks.
 I also study science education, including the effectiveness of active learning and flipped classrooms.

 Outside of school and research, I spend time scuba diving, rock climbing, reading, hiking, woodworking, welding, learning languages, and spending time with family and friends.

 In a BioScience podcast, I discuss my work on designing better species monitoring programs.